 The day finally came on October 3rd.
 We said goodbye to Coco, Uly and Xandra’s Boston Terrier, and put her in her cage.
 I backed Xandra’s Honda CRV out of their garage as Gwen Stefani was singing Don’t Speak on the radio.
 I could see that Bonnie was so sad to leave Coco.
 It was 9:30 PM.

-We drove out to I-10 heading for the airport under the clear Phoenician night sky.
+We drove out to I-10 toward the airport under the clear Phoenician night sky.
 We were excited and nervous, with a slight sense of disbelief that this was finally happening.
 I guess one could call it surreal but I’ve grown to loathe that word.

-Oddly, the feeling was not the same as when we head out for a two week vacation when it is all out excitement.
-With this, there was a bit of trepidation which I believe was born out of a nagging thought that we forgot to take care of something, and that something would rear its ugly head at the worst possible time.
+Oddly, the feeling was not the same as when we head out for a two-week vacation.
+With this, there was a bit of trepidation which I believe was born out of a nagging thought that we forgot to take care of something and that something would rear its ugly head at the worst possible time.
 With a two week vacation, you could take care of the issue when you come back.
-This trip that has no end date it is totally different.
+This trip which has no end date is totally different.
 But why worry about something you can’t control.

 Natasha Bedingfield was singing on the radio about reaching for something in the distance that is so close you can almost taste it, no one else can feel it for you, feel the rain on your skin.
 I know, the song has been used in a shampoo commercial, and countless graduation ceremonies, and a show on MTV, but it’s still a cool song.
 Just wait, it will be playing on repeat in your head for a couple of hours after this.